Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #071 – July 28, 2025
 📝 Request: Same address problem persists - Chris still asking for address
 ✅ Resolution: CRITICAL FAILURE: System found 640 terry avenue matches 630 Midland Avenue but Chris STILL saying Whats your address so I can help you.
 AI response being overridden by fallback.
 Investigating response generation pipeline immediately.

+log #072 – July 28, 2025
+📝 Request: CRITICAL SECURITY ISSUE: System finding 630 Midland Avenue which is NOT a Grinberg property
+✅ Resolution: ⚠️ SECURITY BREACH: Address matcher found 630 Midland Avenue for 640 terry avenue but this is NOT in our property database.
+Could create fake service tickets.
+Investigating address matching logic to ensure ONLY verified Grinberg properties are returned.